joelhans/api-gateway-maturity/slides/slides.md

 This model is now an open source repository on GitHub: `joelhans/api-gateway-maturity-model`

-I've included details on how anyone can contribute and make the model better:
+~~I've included~~ I will someday soon details on how anyone can contribute and make the model better:

 - Create issues or PRs for quick fixes
 - Flesh out the model with more depth and detail for each level and capability